WeCare is an exciting new initiative designed to promote positive mental health and wellbeing for seafarers across the world.

 Here at the Mission to Seafarers, we aim to address these issues with our new WeCare programme which aims to ensure that seafarers and their families are able to prosper.

-The WeCare programme has been created with the help of UK P&I Club, and together we are aiming to safeguard the mental health of seafarers through exploring the root causes of poor mental health and promote coping strategies to empower action!
+The WeCare programme has been created with the help of UK P&I Club, and together promote wellbeing on board and at home.
+We look at the root causes of poor mental health, explore practical methods to achieve wellbeing, and promote coping strategies to empower action!

 Thanks to the kind sponsorship of UK P&I Club, we are able to offer the WeCare programme free of charge to members during 2019 and 2020 as part of its 150th Anniversary.
 WeCare is also available to non-UK P&I Club members for a modest fee.